Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Professional service: In order to remain current and establish national recognition, candidates should engage in some professional association activity related to their discipline.
 This may include working in a major professional organization, curating artistic performances, exhibitions, or other works; being the member of an editorial board; editing, reviewing, or refereeing journal or academic press submissions; organizing and participating in a conference/symposium, public talks on policy issues, etc.

-- There are other forms of service which need to be included, even if they do not fit in neatly in the three categories mentioned above.
+- Other forms of service: There are other forms of service which need to be included, even if they do not fit neatly in the three categories mentioned above.
 For instance, Pace is committed to providing, nurturing and enhancing a diverse community of learners and scholars in an environment of equity and inclusion.
 Faculty work that contributes towards this goal is highly valued and should be described.

 There are three main levels of evaluation in any tenure and/or promotion (TAP) process – the department level, the school level, and the university level.
 The evaluation committees at the three levels are called the Department TAP Committee, the School TAP Committee and the CDFPT (Council of Deans and Faculty on Promotion and Tenure).
 The full process takes approximately one year to complete.
 An overall description of the process can be found in Section D 9 of the 2013 Faculty Handbook.